 Not too far (but quite a challenging trek) from Calvary Hill is a cliffside popular for its echoing features and hanging coffins.
 Yes, hanging coffins.
 It’s a practice that has been around for over 2000 years, even up to this day.
 The coffins are made of wood, carved by its future occupants.
 After passing, a pre-burial feast is held and the body is put inside.
 It is then brought to the cliffside where it will stay, in the company of the ancestors.

 Why do the locals entomb their dead on the side of the cliff?
-The answers vary in small details, but they are almost the same each time — the locals believe that the higher the coffins are, the closer they are to heaven.
+The locals believe that the higher the coffins are, the closer they are to heaven.
 And if you have the guts and the energy, you can go down the valley and have a closer look.